gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Lab exercise
 - Collect route summary data by using appropriate command based on the router’s OS
-- Create a playbook, p8-conditionals.yml, with the below contents
+- Create a playbook, p8-conditionals.yml, with the below content, on your home directory.

 ```
+cisco@ansible-controller:~$ vi p8-conditionals.yml
 ---
 - name: get route summary from IOS and XR routers
   hosts: ALL